 School systematically suffocates the individual.
 Research shows that even valedictorians lack the dimensional capacity desired in professional leadership.

-When I meet new people as an adult, I do not care whether or not they held a high GPA in school, and whether I earned a high GPA is meaningless to them, I would hope.
+When I meet new people as an adult, I do not care whether or not they hold a high GPA in school, and whether I earned a high GPA is meaningless to them, I would hope.
 We look to how life experience shapes us, instead.

 After school, many young adults struggle to find their place in the world having had so little control over their choices for their entire lives, while by contrast, self-directed life learners carve their pathway as meaningful humans according to their passions, without fear.